VerKnowSys/sofin/README.md

 ## Conflicts/ Problems/ Known issues:
 * Sofin build mechanism is known to be in conflict with other software managment solutions like: BSD Ports, HomeBrew, MacPorts, Fink.
-Keep that in mind before reporting problems.
+Keep that in mind before reporting problems, cause they're the root of true evil on your OS :)
 * It's recommended to change shell by doing: `chsh -s /Software/Zsh/exports/zsh` for each user which will use Sofin.
 It's caused shells built the way, they don't read default shell initialization scripts like /etc/zshenv for Zsh.